 Regular visits by one of our volunteers speaking the language of the elderly person ensure that they are not marginalised and are socially included in the community.
 The aim of the program is to support seniors to establish and maintain links with the wider community, to increase socialisation, reduce isolation and provide companionship in a culturally and linguistically appropriate manner.

 A community visitor will regularly visit the person they are matched with – at least once a fortnight.
 The visitor and the resident may read, chat, do crosswords, reminisce or listen to music, watch TV together or go for a walk.

 Anyone can make a referral to the CALD Community Visitors Scheme.
-If you know someone who is living at home whose quality of life would be enriched by friendly visits, please contact our CVS Coordinator.
+If you know someone who is living at home whose quality of life would be enriched by friendly visits, please contact our Community Visitors Scheme Coordinator.
 If the person is residing in an aged care facility – please speak to the residential home’s management team about this program.
 The residential management team should identify people who may benefit from a visitor and refer them to Sydney MCS.
-Once contacted, we endeavour to match residents with a visitor who speaks their language and understands their culture.
+Once contacted, we endeavor to match residents with a visitor who speaks their language and understands their culture.

 Sydney MCS welcomes volunteers to participate in this program.
-If you are bilingual and interested in making a big difference in senior’s life please call the CVS Coordinator to arrange a meet up.
+If you are bilingual and interested in making a big difference in senior’s life please click here for further information or call the CVS Coordinator to arrange a meetup.

 For more information or if you know anyone who would benefit from a volunteer visitor please contact our CVS Coordinator on (02) 9663 3922.

 more from smcs

 Volunteering CVS Program